Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 The `auth_list_access_tokens` command can filter by user with the `--user` argument, which takes an argument in the same form as `auth_create_access_token`.

-{% include important.html content="Listing access tokens **does not** return the bearer token needed for authentication.
+{% include important.html content="Listing access tokens _doesn't_ return the bearer token needed for authentication.
 If you have lost the bearer token associated with an access token, you will need to create a new access token." %}

-Listing access tokens requires the privilege PRIVILEGE_ACCESS_TOKEN_READ.
+Listing access tokens requires the privilege `PRIVILEGE_ACCESS_TOKEN_READ`.

 ## Deleting Access Tokens